openreferral/specification/docs/hsds/profiles.md

 ```

-### Profile URLs

-Profiles must provide a URI ([RFC 3986](https://www.rfc-editor.org/rfc/rfc3986)) which resolves to a canonical resource giving information about the Profile.

-When implementing modifications to the [HSDS API Specification file](https://github.com/openreferral/specification/blob/3.0/schema/openapi.json), Profiles should specify that the response object to the `/` API endpoint includes this URI as the value of the `profile` property.

 ### Permitted Modifications

 Profiles are permitted a generous set of operations against the HSDS Specification which enables them to both extend and override it.
-Overriding may include changing the way properties or validation rules behave or removing them entirely.
+Overriding MAY include changing the way properties or validation rules behave or removing them entirely.

 #### Extending the HSDS Specification

-A Profile may:
+A Profile MAY:

 * Add new optional or required properties to its specification.
 * Add new validation rules to its specification, including making existing HSDS properties 'required' and stipulating patterns or formats for conformance on existing HSDS properties.